mahee-miah/myLearningTools/README.md

 Well hopefully there is the fireworks though.
 That will make me really happy.
 Anyway there might be more in the afternoon or tomorrow or if I don't type in the afternoon maybe at night.
 So again, more tomorrow hopefully!

+### June 30, 2020 (Quarantine and Protesting which went to Asia.)

+Today is June 30, 2020.
+Some new piece of news is that the protesting went to Asia.
+In the US there was protesting about abortion in Louisiana.
+So, that is some piece of news.
+Then today I am working on the other math book but before working on that math book I will type here on spacemacs.
+Afternoon, I will help my brother with reading.
+I did make a grade like this.
+If he gets five stars and the smiley face he can get Ryan's toys review on youtube.
+As we don't allow him much to watch Ryan's toys review.
+So that is what I will do in the afternoon.
+More tomorrow or in the afternoon or at night if I forget in the afternoon.